Billing Not Otherwise Classified (NOC) HCPCS Code - JA DME

 Correct Healthcare Common Procedure Coding System (HCPCS) coding is imperative when providing DMEPOS items to a beneficiary.
 Suppliers are required to correctly code for the item billed.
 An item/service is correctly coded when it meets all the coding guidelines listed in CMS HCPCS guidelines, LCDs, LCD-related Policy Articles, or DME MAC articles.
 Medicare will deny services reported with not otherwise classified (NOC) codes if valid codes are available for item.
 Noridian will not correctly code a billed NOC code when a valid HCPCS code is available.

 Items billed with any HCPCS code with a narrative description that indicates miscellaneous, NOC, unlisted, or non-specified, must also include the following information in loop 2400 (line note), segment NTE02 (NTE01=ADD) of the ANSI X12N, version 5010A1 professional electronic claim format or on Item 19 of the paper claim form in the narrative field.
+Enter as much information as possible to ensure prompt processing of the claim.

 Narrative added to claim: